-- Is the key part of any assessment - Should be clear, succinct, actionable and linked to curriculum objectives - Can be delivered in many ways, including through whole class feedback, targeted verbal feedback to individual students and written comments on work - Has a positive impact on student progress and outcomes (and is a good use of teacher time).
+- Is the key part of any assessment. - Should be clear, succinct, actionable and linked to curriculum objectives. - Can be delivered in many ways.
+It is often through whole class feedback, but can be targeted verbal feedback to individual students and written comments on work, - Has a positive impact on student progress and outcomes (and is a good use of teacher time).